MarcoLurati/sonnenstube/README.md

 # sonnenstube
-Sonnenstube concert repo for visuals and so on.
+Sonnenstube concert repo for visuals and shared files.

 Use the latest version of Processing, the 3.0.1 because it contains all the new powerful libraries for video and sound management.